 The project came about when AMD traveled with the 2017 Trade Mission to Central America, led by the U.S. Commercial Service.
-Every year, the West Virginia Development Office partners with the U.S. Commercial Service to organize and promote missions such as the one to Central America.
+Every year, the West Virginia Department of Economic Development partners with the U.S. Commercial Service to organize and promote missions such as the one to Central America.
 The trade missions encourage companies to start or expand their international trade.
 Companies receive expert support services such as prescreened, one-on-one business appointments with qualified business partners, country briefings by U.S. Embassy officials and interpretation services.

 The Trade Mission to Central America visited Costa Rica, El Salvador, Honduras, Guatemala, Belize, Nicaragua, Panama and the Dominican Republic.